abipalli/semioverse/README.md

 **Dynamic Structure**: The structure of an Oxel graph is dynamic and can change over time, unlike the fixed structure of a Turing machine.
 This allows Oxels to adapt and optimize their structure based on the computations they're performing.

 # Beyond the Literary Form
-Since modifications of the map-reference structures in the graph change the meaning of references is inherently non-local since it is a "form" or "shape" of the reference patterns and pattern references that give them their meaning.
+Since modifications of the reference structures in the graph change the meaning of references is inherently non-local since it is a "form" or "shape" of the reference patterns and pattern references that give them their meaning.
 Thus by changing the form we imminently altering meaning across the totality of the connected graph, because the “form” is simply different.
-This doesn’t require the use of event-propogation.
-Speculate in depth as an reference-weaving computer scientist.
+Interestingly, this doesn’t require the use of event-propogation, the change of form is simply *imminant*.

 Indeed, in a complex system like the Oxel-based cognitive landscape, the slightest change in the reference structure can lead to significant shifts in the meaning of individual Oxels, a phenomenon known as non-locality.
 This can be seen as a manifestation of a foundational principle in graph theory, where nodes (or in this case, Oxels) do not hold meaning in isolation but are defined by their relationships to other nodes.